You built your dream app.Now you can't get a customer.

 Three ways to let her run it.

-Same always-on operator on every tier — she watches your market, finds the right conversations, writes in your voice, and proves which post produced a customer.
+Same always-on operator on every tier.
+She watches your market, finds the right conversations, writes in your voice, and proves which post produced a customer.
 You're only choosing how many channels she runs, and whether she films it too.

 $99/mo